An interactive Egyptian Arabic course

 - Lesson 19: Your next steps to mastering Egyptian Arabic (01:56)

 Andrew Dempsey, Instructor of English and Arabic, software developer, Arabic learner, and teacher of both English and Arabic.
-Former faculty member at the American University in Cairo, app developer, and educational technology consultant.
+Faculty member at the American University in Cairo, app developer, and educational technology consultant.
 I have lived in Egypt for 27 years, and use Arabic as a part of my everyday life.
 I love enabling people to interact with the Arab world.
 I am originally from Canada.
 You can read my blog about Arabic learning at thearabiclearner.com.